Psychology

 Credits 3.0

 This course introduces the student to the theory, administration, scoring, and interpretation of standard intelligence tests.
-Intellectual assessment scales examined include the Stanford-Binet, and the various Wechsler Scales.
+Intellectual assessment scales examined including special attention to various Wechsler Scales.
 Basic interpretation and report writing skills are developed.
 Biopsychosocial, cultural, ethnic, and disability factors affecting test validity and interpretation are also examined.

 PSYCG 1525: Intelligence Testing II